samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 // 1
 ```

-In this case, on each set addition Redis returns the number of members that were added with the `SADD` command, not the size of the set.
+In this case, on each member addition Redis returns the number of members that were added with the `SADD` command, not the size of the Set.
 Let's see this in action:

 ```shell
 SADD languages "chinese" "japanese" "german"